Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 If the server supports the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the application profile associated with that resource SHOULD explicitly specify support for the EDHOC + OSCORE request.

-In case the application profile indicates that the server supports the optional EDHOC message_4 (see Section 5.5 of [I-D.ietf-lake-edhoc]), it is still possible to use the optimized workflow based on the EDHOC + OSCORE request.
+In case the application profile indicates that the server supports the optional EDHOC message_4 (see Section 5.5 of [RFC9528]), it is still possible to use the optimized workflow based on the EDHOC + OSCORE request.
 However, this means the server is not going to send EDHOC message_4, since it is not applicable to the optimized workflow (see Section 3.3.1).

 Also, in case the application profile indicates that the server shall send EDHOC message_4, then the application profile MUST NOT specify support for the EDHOC + OSCORE request, and there is no point for the client to use the optimized workflow, which is bound to fail (see Section 3.3.1).